• Japanese

 EV charging station in Angel Park parking lot

-New Shibuya Parco―environmentally friendly next generation building
+New Shibuya Parco―an environmentally friendly next-generation building

 ※ Cogeneration system (CGS): System that simultaneously produces and supplies electricity and heat from a single energy source